A Survey on Adversarial Contention Resolution: Introduction

 These classifications can be useful, since they indicate the strength of the underlying assumptions being made.
 For example, an algorithm that is randomized and full-sensing makes stronger assumptions than an algorithm that is deterministic and acknowledgement-based.
-A device running the former algorithm must have a pseudorandom number generator and be able to receive feedback on the channel.
+A device running the former algorithm must have a pseudorandom number generator and be able to receive feedback (beyond learning of its own success) on the channel.
 In contrast, the latter algorithm can function even when channel sensing is unavailable---either due to the nature of the channel or a \thing's hardware constraints---and the resulting protocol may be less complex in its implementation by eschewing randomness and knowledge of transmission history.

-We note that this classification can be complicated to apply in certain cases; for example, in a multi-channel setting, a device may not have the full history of feedback on {\it all} channels.
-In situations where this classification is clear, we present this information; otherwise, we omit it.
+However, we note that this classification can be complicated to apply in certain cases; for example, in a multi-channel setting, a device may not have the full history of feedback on {\it all} channels.
+Therefore, in situations where the classification is clear, we present this information; otherwise, we omit it.